-Improvement Action Action Responsibility Timescale Standing Financial Instructions The Financial Regulations and Finance Policies will be reviewed to ensure they reflect the requirements of the Fire and Rescue Authority.
-ACO (Finance and Resources) Head of Finance March 2021 Standards of Conduct The Standards of Conduct for staff will be finalised and approved by the Executive Group.
-ACFO (Operations) Head of HR September 2020 Cyber Security Continuation of 2019/2020 action by the ICT department, in relation to Cyber Essentials Plus to guard against cyber threats, ACO (Finance and Resources) Head of ICT March 2021 Embed a co-ordinated corporate planning and financial planning cycle In order to assist with the future planning and financing of the service objectives, a co-ordinated corporate planning and financial planning cycle will be introduced to ensure the Fire and Rescue Authority is engaged in forward planning in line with the corporate objectives and Medium Term Financial Plan.
-Head of Finance Corporate Planning Manager March 2021 Environmental Strategy Following on from the environmental and energy policy statements adopted previously, the Planning Working Group will develop a new environmental strategy.
-ACO (Corporate Services) Corporate Planning Manager March 2021
+Improvement Action Action Responsibility Timescale Standing Financial Instructions The Financial Regulations will be reviewed to ensure they reflect the requirements of the Fire and Rescue Authority, including an assessment of arrangements to achieve the principles of the Cipfa Financial Management Code.
+ACFO (Finance and Resources) Head of Finance September 2021 Cyber Security Continuation of 2019/2020 action by the ICT Department, in relation to Cyber Essentials Plus to guard against cyber threats.
+ACFO (Fire Safety) Senior Control and ICT Manager March 2022 Environmental Strategy Following on from the environmental and energy policy statements adopted previously, the Planning Working Group will consider a new environmental strategy.
+ACO (Planning and Performance) Corporate Planning Manager March 2022 Fire Safety regulatory environment Support a regional and national response to the Grenfell incident and implement any procedural changes resulting from the independent review.
+ACFO (Fire Safety) Senior Fire Safety Manager March 2022

-Improvement Action Action Responsibility Timescale Fire Safety regulatory environment Support a regional and national response to the Grenfell incident and implement any procedural changes resulting from the independent review.
-ACFO (Fire Safety) Senior Fire Safety Manager March 2021 Review of Business Continuity Arrangements Following the implementation of business continuity plans, in March 2020, a review will be completed to ensure lessons learned and where applicable arrangements updated.
-Principal Officers December 2020 Ensure government guidance in relation to transitional pension arrangements is actioned Complete all actions and requirements arising from the Scheme Advisory Board for Wales.
-ACO (Finance & Resources) Pensions Manager March 2021
+Improvement Action Action Responsibility Timescale Review of Business Continuity Arrangements Ensure the recommendations from the internal Covid-19 response report are progressed during 2021/22.
+ACFO (Operations and Training) Senior Operations and Training Managers September 2021 Ensure government guidance in relation to transitional pension arrangements is actioned Complete all actions and requirements arising from the updated government advice and Scheme Advisory Board for Wales.
+ACFO (Finance & Resources) Pensions Manager March 2022